 The Sancy diamond is getting 2nd Number on a list of the most expensive diamond in the world.
 Sancy diamond has a weight of 55.23 carats with pale yellow color.
-While talking about the cut type of Sancy diamond, it's a "Sheild Modified Cut."
+While talking about the cut type of Sancy diamond, it's a "Shield Modified Cut."

-In 1867, the sancy diamond appears in a paris exhibition with the value of millions of francs.
-After in 1906, the astor family owned the sancy diamond.
-The astor family maintained the sancy diamond was sold to Louvre(France Museum) with a value $100,000.
+In 1867, the sancy diamond appears in a Paris exhibition with the value of millions of francs.
+After in 1906, the Astor family owned the sancy diamond.
+The Astor family maintained the sancy diamond was sold to Louvre(France Museum) with a value $100,000.

 History of Sancy diamond

 The history of Sancy Diamond shows that it surpassed the hands of many European emperors like Charles the Bold, James VI and I(Scotland emperors), Prince Paul Demidoff(Russian Emperor), and the Astor Family.
 Prince Paul Demidoff gives the Sancy diamond to his wife, aurora demidoff.
 After his death, aurora demidoff sold the diamond to Jamsetjee Jejeebhoy for £100,000.